ofmla/interfacing_fortran_from_python/README.md

 CC=icx python setup.py build_ext --inplace
 ```

 Note you need to set `CC` with the proper compiler.
+This command is used to build a Python extension.
+The `build_ext` command compiles the C source files of the extension module and generates the corresponding shared library file.
+By using the `--inplace` option, the shared library file is placed in the current directory alongside the Python source files, making it accessible for importing and using in Python scripts without the need for installation.

 By running any of these scripts you will get the same result, e.g.:
 ```
 python ctypes_plain.py
 [2.
 4. 6.]